Choked Kenya port embodies challenge for new president

 In his manifesto, Odinga promised to spend 10 percent of the country's $35 billion gross domestic product on infrastructure.
 Big posters showed him standing in front of a brand new highway.

-Kenyatta pledged to more than double the paved road network to 24,000 km as well as modernise the Mombasa port and the country's pitiful rail network.
+Kenyatta pledged to more than double the paved road network to 24,000 km as well as modernize the Mombasa port and the country's pitiful rail network.

 In a bid to shift the balance of government spending, Kenya's new constitution stipulates county governments are entitled collectively to at least 15 percent of the revenue generated by central government.